quaidesbalises/laravel-meta/readme.md

 'default' => [

   /*
-  * Default keys which needs to be print everytime
+  * Default display keys which needs to be print everytime
   * if not exists, it takes the most valuable default value
   * g.e : og:title takes the title default value
   * g.e : twitter:title takes the og:title default value